lgoyes/BookNotes/CleanAgile-RobertMartin.md

     * There is a beautiful thing about vague, fuzzy numbers: The Law of Large numbers.
 When taken in quantity, the fuzziness integrates out.

 #### Planning Iteration One

+* The iteratioin begins with the Iteration Planning Meeting (IPM).
+THe IPM for a two-week iteration should require about a half a day.
+* Stakeholders will have previously read the estimated stories and sort them in the order of business value.
+To do this, they need to know how many story points the programmers think they can complete.
+This number is called the velocity.
+* It's important to realize that velocity is not a commitment.

+#### Return of Investment

+* The stories that are valuable but cheap will be done right away.
+Those that are valuable but expensive will be done later.
+Those that are naither valuable nor expensive might got done one day.
+Those that are not valuable but are expensive will never get done.

+#### The midpoint check

+* At the midpoint of the iteration, many stories should be done.
+What should the point total of those stories add up to? - 15.
+* At the midpoint review meeting, the stakeholds remove enough stories from the plan to reduce the remaining points to 10.
+* By the end of the iteration, there is a demo.
+It turns out that only 18 points out of 20 were completed.
+Has this iteration failed?
+No! **Iterations do not fail** The purpose of an iteration is to generate data for managers.
+It would be nice if the iteration also generated working code, but even when it doesn't, it has still generated data.

+#### Yesterday's Weather.

+* How many points should the stakeholders plan for the next iteration?
+The number of points that we could do on the last iteration.
+That is yesterday's weather.
+* The best predictor of the progress of an iteration is the previous iteration.

+#### The End of the Project

+* As each iteration completes, the completed velocity is added to the velocity chart, so that everyone can see how fast the team is going.
+* The project is not over when all the stories are implemented.
+The project is over when there are no more stories in the deck worth implementing.

+#### Stories

+* User stories are simple statements that we use as reminders of features.
+They have to follow the INVEST principles.
+* I: Independent
+    * User stories are independt of each other.
+They do not need to be implemented in any particular order.
+    * We try to separate the stories so that there is as little dependence as possible, allowing us to implement the stories in the order of business value.
+* N: Negotiable
+    * Details are negotiable between the developers and the business.
+    * Developers might recommend simpler designs that could be much less expensive to develop.
+* V: Valuable
+    * The story must have clear and quantifiable value to the business.
+    * Refactoring is **never** a story.
+Architecture is **never** a story.
+* E: Estimable
+    * A user story must be concrete enough to allow the developers to estimate it.
+* S: Small
+    * A story should not be bigger than one or two developers can implement it in a single iteration.
+* T: Testable
+    * Business should be able to articulate tests that will prove that the story has been completed.
+    * Even though I don't know all the details of the login story, I know that it is testable because Login is a concrete operation.

+#### Story Estimation

+* Flying Fingers
+    * Every one hold up the number of fingers that correspond to the number of points they think the story deserves.
+    * If there is substantial disagreement between fingers, the developers discuss the reasons why, and then repeat the process until agreement is reached.
+* Planning Poker
+    * Zero (0) means "too trivial to estimate".
+You may wich to merge a few of them into a bigger story.
+    * Infinite representes "too long to estimate", and therefore the story should be split.
+    * Question mark (?) means you simply don't know.

+#### Splitting, Merging and Spiking

+* Merging stories: Clip the cards together.
+* Splitting stories: You need to maintain INVEST.
+Consider _Login_, we could create _Login with No Password_, _Login with Single Password Attempt_, _Allow Multiple Password Attempts_ and _Forgot Password_.
+* A spike is a story for estimating another story.
+We have to develop a long but very thin slice through all the layers of the system.
+* Let's say there's a story that you cannot estimate.
+So you write a new story called "Estimate X".
+Now you oestimate that story, which is easier to estimate.

+#### Managing the iteration

+* Focus on driving the stories to completion
+* As soon as the planning meeting ends, the programmers should choose the stories for which they will each individually be responsible.

+#### QA and Acceptance Tests